Kemosabe’s 7 Senior Dog Care Tips

 4 – Nose Work!

 I may be a senior, but I still can smell things.
 I like to smell the earth around logs where little varmints might live, root around leaves and humic soils with my nose to scent what fox or deer or raccoon ventured this way.
 I like to nose around trees, and bushes, see what messages the other pack members left.
-Nose work activates the portion of my brain that is also responsible for the release of Dopamine.
+Nose work activates the portion of my brain that is also responsible for the release of dopamine.
+Providing plenty of nose work is just as important to senior dog care as anything else on my list.

 Sometimes my human plays the “Find It” game with me.
 She hides a treat and I have to sniff it out.
 I made my own game called “The Box Turtle Transport” game.
 I find a box turtle and carry it gently in mouth to a new location: my human’s lap.